Delicious and Nutritious: How to Make Bone Broth

 After cooking, remove pot from heat remove the bones and veggies

-Strain remaining broth with a metal strainer or a cheese cloth
+Strain the remaining broth with a metal strainer or a cheesecloth

-The broth will store for around five days in the fridge or several months in the freezer!
+The broth will be stored for around five days in the fridge or several months in the freezer!

 Enjoy!